 A heated debate erupted at a full Haringey council meeting.
 Councillor Dilek Dogus (Labour) said: These clubs are a danger to women who live and work around them and additional research has even linked them to sex trafficking.

 Drugs arrive, particularly cocaine, and these are shared with the dancers.
 Then there are the extras where the line between prostitution and dancing begins to blur."

 She cited central London's Tottenham Court Road as an example, where rape cases leaped by 50 per cent after a new club was opened, adding that rape was three times more likely to happen in areas surrounding these venues.

 The usual victim feminist line, reheating the same arguments and the same report from the Lilith Project as Rachel Cooke in the Sunday stablemate, the Observer, less than a fortnight ago.
-A bit of originality is perhaps too much to ask for.
+A bit of originality is perhaps too much to

 Anti-sex nutters have whinged at Croydon newspapers which continue to run sex advertisements in their papers.